Planning - Frequently asked questions

 An example might be that the District Plan requires you to have 70sqm of garden space but you have 69.98sqm.

-Council does not generally waive fees, except in exceptional circumstances or where there is a clear public benefit (such as repairs or improvements to a listed heritage building).
-If you think your circumstances are special you can discuss this with the planning team.
+Council does not waive fees, except in exceptional circumstances or where there is a clear public benefit.
+The decision to waive a fee sits with Council, not staff members.

 You can read more about making an application, find forms and other relevant information here.